Labial fusion

-Labial fusion is a medical condition of the female genital anatomy where the labia minora become fused together.
+Labial fusion is a medical condition of the vulva where the labia minora become fused together.
 It is generally a pediatric condition.

 Presentation

 Labial fusion is rarely present at birth, but rather acquired later in infancy, since it is caused by insufficient estrogen exposure and newborns have been exposed to maternal estrogen in utero.
 It typically presents in infants at least 3 months old.
 Most presentations are asymptomatic and are discovered by a parent or during routine medical examination.
 In other cases, patients may present with associated symptoms of dysuria, urinary frequency, refusal to urinate, or post-void dribbling.
 Some patients present with vaginal discharge due to pooling of urine in the vulval vestibule or vagina.

 Complications

 Labial fusion can lead to urinary tract infection, vulvar vestibulitis and inflammation caused by chronic urine exposure.
 In severe cases, labial adhesions can cause complete obstruction of the urethra, leading to anuria and urinary retention.